 pGreen is the proportion of green of the urban element.
 In urban agriculture solutions, this is overridden by the attribute edible_area.
 The following attributes come in pairs (min, max) to consider uncertainty in the estimations.
-The functions use a random value within the range provided by the pair of values for each element in the city. no2_seq is the capacity of the element to capture NO 2 in gr/s. food is the food productivity in kg/m 2 and CN is their curve number, used to calculate infiltration rates.
+The functions use a random value within the range provided by the pair of values for each element in the city.
+We used a random uniform distribution, i.e., all values within the rage have the same probability of being picked. no2_seq is the capacity of the element to capture NO 2 in gr/s. food is the food productivity in kg/m 2 and CN is their curve number, used to calculate infiltration rates.
 The details are provided in following sections.

 Indicators estimated.

+The current version of the package includes 8 indicators related to various urban challenges defined, as defined in part by a handbook of indicators to evaluate the impact of nature-based solutions (Dumitru & Wendling, 2021) From this source, we chose 8 indicators that meet the following criteria: (1) Measurability: The indicators can be quantitatively measured based on the area or location.
+(2) Direct Influence: Urban agriculture (UA) has a direct impact on the indicators, meaning that changes in UA will affect the indicator's values.
+(3) Relevance to UC: The indicators are directly linked to a specific UC, and at least indirectly connected to another UC, allowing us to capture multiple dimensions of urban sustainability.
+By considering these criteria, we ensured that the selected indicators provide a holistic understanding of the impact of UA on urban challenges.

+It's worth noting that the tool is open source.
+Therefore, new indicators can be added in the future either by the creators or by other users interested in specific aspects of UA.

 Urban heat island The urban heat island is a measure of how urban agriculture can contribute to climate change adaptation, specifically to adapt cities to the increasing heat waves ( Langemeyer et al., 2021b).
 The indicator uses the equation developed by Theeuwes et al. (2017), which was validated in 14 cities.
 It calculates the difference in air temperature between the urban street canyon and the rural environment.
 To calculate this indicator, the user must provide a raster representing the sky view factor (SVF), which describes the proportion of the unobstructed hemisphere above a certain location.
 SAGA, a collection of open-source algorithms for geocomputation, provides an algorithm to calculate the SVF ( Conrad, 2008).

 UHI=1N∑i=1N(2−SVFi−Fvegi)×QqlCair×Pair×ΔT3U4